 ornament now

-Set to be published in late 2026 by the Royal Institute of British Architecture, Ornament Now is a celebration of the critical role of pattern, decoration, and craft in our world.
-Turning a critical eye on modern design, it highlights how in fascists, racists, and antisemites among the twentieth century architectural elite rejected ornament, erasing deep-rooted cultural, aesthetic and craft traditions in the process.
-Thankfully, beauty and ornament have endured and persist, and are critical to understand if we want to tell a more inclusive story of architecture.
+Set to be published in early 2027 by the Royal Institute of British Architecture, Ornament Now is a celebration of the fundamental role of pattern, decoration, and craft plays in our world.
+It highlights how in fascists, racists, and antisemites among the twentieth century architectural elite rejected ornament, erasing deep-rooted cultural, aesthetic and craft traditions in the process.
+Thankfully, beauty and ornament have endured and persisted, and are critical to understand if we want to tell a more inclusive story of architecture.

 The book will have four sections.